WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new global variable
+script that adds 128to TRIEKNOWLEDGE